yuanqi99/sd-vae-ft-mse/README.md

 ```

 ## Decoder Finetuning
-We publish two kl-f8 autoencoder versions, finetuned from the original [kl-f8 autoencoder](https://github.com/CompVis/latent-diffusion#pretrained-autoencoding-models).
+We publish two kl-f8 autoencoder versions, finetuned from the original [kl-f8 autoencoder](https://github.com/CompVis/latent-diffusion#pretrained-autoencoding-models) on a 1:1 ratio of [LAION-Aesthetics](https://laion.ai/blog/laion-aesthetics/) and LAION-Humans, an unreleased subset containing only SFW images of humans.
+The intent was to fine-tune on the Stable Diffusion training set (the autoencoder was originally trained on OpenImages) but also enrich the dataset with images of humans to improve the reconstruction of faces.
 The first, _ft-EMA_, was resumed from the original checkpoint, trained for 313198 steps and uses EMA weights.
+It uses the same loss configuration as the original checkpoint (L1 + LPIPS).
-The second, _ft-MSE_, was resumed from _ft-EMA_ and uses EMA weights and was trained for another 280k steps using a re-weighted loss, with more emphasis
+The second, _ft-MSE_, was resumed from _ft-EMA_ and uses EMA weights and was trained for another 280k steps using a different loss, with more emphasis
-on MSE reconstruction (producing somewhat ``smoother'' outputs).
+on MSE reconstruction (MSE + 0.1 * LPIPS).
+It produces somewhat ``smoother'' outputs.
+The batch size for both versions was 192 (16 A100s, batch size 12 per GPU).
 To keep compatibility with existing models, only the decoder part was finetuned; the checkpoints can be used as a drop-in replacement for the existing autoencoder.

 _Original kl-f8 VAE vs f8-ft-EMA vs f8-ft-MSE_